OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

   Possibly add the teacher(s) as collaborator(s) ???
   Get the corresponding URL.
 - Possibly prepare a variant thereof for teachers of the class.
-- Set up a web page for the class, with hyperlink(s) to the above URL There can typically be an hyperlink for each session pointing directly to the exercises for that particular session.
+- Set up a web page for the class, with hyperlink(s) to the above URL.

+  There can typically be an hyperlink for each session pointing directly to the exercises for that particular session.